fabrgu/shopping-cart/README.md

 #Running the website
 To run the website you must have a localhost set up on your computer.
-The easiest way of setting up a localhost, and the way I've developed the eccommerce website, was to download JetBrain's WebStorm IDE.
+The easiest way of setting up a localhost, and the way I've developed the ecommerce website, was to download JetBrain's WebStorm IDE.
 Import the project folder to the IDE as a new project.
 Go to the index.html file.
 Either click the green run arrow button at the upper right of the page, or hover a bit around the same area and browser icons will appear on the upper right corner.
 Click on a browser that you have installed on your computer.

-The code will also be stored in my github (repository: fabrgu/fabrgu.github.io) as an alternative way of accessing the code.
+The code will also be stored in one of my public github repository (fabrgu/fabrgu.github.io) as an alternative way of accessing the code.

-As an additional next step - I hope to get the code hosted into gitpages.
+The website can also be accessed via a public url at http://fabrgu.github.io/